johnnovak/gridmonger-site/source/regions.rst

   integer multiples of the region dimensions.
 This is, however, not enforced by the program; "partial" regions at the edges of the level are allowed and they're handled just fine.
-In such cases, the **Origin** property of the level determines from which corner the region subdivision starts from.
+In such cases, the **Origin** property of the level determines the corner the region subdivision starts from.

-  Although partial regions are handled correctly (in a mathemathical sense), their usage is generally discouraged as one can get quite unintuitive results when performing certain operations on them (e.g. when changing the origin, or resizing the level, the region borders could "shift around" in unexpected (but deterministic) ways).
+  Although partial regions are handled correctly (in a mathemathical sense), their usage is generally discouraged as one can get quite unintuitive results when performing certain actions on them (e.g. when changing the origin, or resizing the level, the region borders could "shift around" in unexpected (but deterministic) ways).

-  Being relaxed about such restrictions makes the program a lot simpler, and some more complicated level manipulations would not be possible with these enforcements in place (you'll recognise them when you need them).
-In short, using partial regions temporarily is fine in some scenarios, but when you're done, just get rid of them and you'll be fine. *Don't tempt the devil!*
+  Being relaxed about such restrictions makes the program a lot simpler, and some more complicated level manipulations would not be possible with stricter enforcements in place (you'll recognise them when you need them).
+  In short, using partial regions temporarily is fine in some scenarios, but when you're done with your level manipulations, just get rid of them and you'll be fine. *Don't tempt the devil!*